Student activism: United Kingdom

 Student political activism has existed in U.K since the 1880s with the formation of the student representative councils, precursors of union organisations designed to present students interests.
 These later evolved into unions, many of which became part of the National Union of Students (NUS) formed in 1921.
 However, the NUS was designed to be specifically outside of "political and religious interests", reducing its importance as a centre for student activism.
-During the 1930s students began to become more politically involved with the formation of many socialist societies at universities, ranging from social democratic to Marxist–Leninist and Trotskyite, even leading to Brian Simon, a communist, becoming head of the NUS.
+During the 1930s students began to become more politically involved with the formation of many socialist societies at universities, ranging from social democratic to Marxist–Leninist and Trotskyist, even leading to Brian Simon, a communist, becoming head of the NUS.

 However, it was not until the 1960s that student activism became important in British universities.
 The Vietnam war and issues of racism initiated a focus on other local frustrations, such as fees and student representation.
 In 1962, the first student protest against the Vietnam War was held, with CND.
 However, student activism did not begin on a large scale until the mid-1960s.
 In 1965, a student protest of 250 students was held outside Edinburgh's American embassy and the beginning of protests against the Vietnam war in Grovesnor square.
 It also saw the first major teach-in in Britain in 1965, where students debated the Vietnam War and alternative non-violent means of protest at the London School of Economics, sponsored by the Oxford Union.